MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-workspace-content.md

 ## Disable folders

-To disable the folder experience, remove the suffix `&subfolderInWorkspace=1` from the URL in your browser address bar.
+To disable the Folder experience, remove the suffix `&subfolderInWorkspace=1` from the URL in your browser address bar.
-To no longer have the Power BI Desktop Folder experience, uninstall the Folder build and reinstall Power BI Desktop from the Microsoft Store.
+To remove the Power BI Desktop Folder experience, uninstall the *Folder* build and reinstall Power BI Desktop from the Microsoft Store.

 ## Folder permission model